matheusknn/matheusknn/README.md

 <!-- Header Section -->
 # Hello, I'm Matheus Kenji 👋

-I'm a passionate Front-End Developer based in São Paulo, Brazil.
+I'm a passionate Front-End Developer from Bastos, Brazil.
 Currently, my focus is on HTML, CSS, and JavaScript, with a special interest in learning and mastering React.

 <!-- Skills Section -->
 ## Skills